th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/index.md

 ---

 # Installation
-Here is the tutorial for installing rhasspy.
+Here is the tutorial for installing Rhasspy.
 Go through it from top to down.